yakasov/HardPlus/README.md

 Witches
 - Have a 15% chance to use a stronger potion (excl.
 Poison and Harming)

+Zombified Piglin
+- Chance to spawn from Nether Portals doubled

 Zombies
 - Chance to spawn with equipment increased to 15% (from 5%)
 - Can always pick up loot